Customs in the Parable of the Prodigal Son

 For a Jew to even touch a pig meant defilement.
 For a Jew to feed a pig was great humiliation.
 For a Jew to eat food that the pigs had touched was to be degraded beyond belief.
 When the prodigal (wasteful) son comes to his senses about his situation, he returns home.

 Custom #3 When the father sees the son afar off, he runs to meet him.
+The father pulls up his garment from around his legs and runs.
 It was regarded as a loss of dignity for a grown man to run.

 Custom #4 The father kisses his son on the neck as a custom of greeting and an expression of forgiveness.